Ukraine 15 min

 to clipboard

-If you’ve decided to change lanes and forge a career path on your own terms, then becoming an independent contractor could be just the ticket.
+If you want to change lanes and forge a career path on your own terms, becoming an independent contractor could be just the ticket.

 Ukraine boasts a thriving startup scene — particularly in the tech and software sectors — meaning you won’t be short of potential clients.
-And, despite the ongoing military situation in the country, Ukraine offers the added benefits of a relatively low tax rate and EU candidate status.
+Plus, despite the country's ongoing military situation, Ukraine is an attractive destination thanks to its relatively low tax rate and EU candidate status.

 Before you can start your self-employment journey, though, you’ll need to know how to: